Systemic lupus erythematosus

 - Lupus is Latin for wolf.
 It refers to the rash that extends across the bridge of the nose and upper cheekbones and was thought to resemble a wolf bite.

 - Erythematosus is from the Greek word for red and refers to the color of the rash.

 There are several different forms of lupus.
 SLE is the most common type and is the type of lupus that can lead to serious systemic complications.
 Other forms of lupus include:

-- Discoid lupus erythematosus is a type of cutaneous lupus that produces a potentially scarring disc-shaped rash on the face, scalp, or ears.
+- Discoid lupus erythematosus.
+A type of cutaneous lupus that produces a potentially scarring disc-shaped rash on the face, scalp, or ears.

-- Drug-induced lupus is a temporary and mild form of lupus caused by certain prescription medications.
+- Drug-induced lupus.
+A temporary and mild form of lupus caused by certain prescription medications.
 They include some types of high blood pressure drugs (such as hydralazine, ACE inhibitors, and calcium channel blockers) and diuretics (hydrochlorothiazide).
 Symptoms resolve once the medication is stopped.

-- Neonatal lupus is a rare condition that sometimes affects infants born to mothers who have SLE.
+- Neonatal lupus.
+A rare condition that sometimes affects infants born to mothers who have SLE.
 Babies with neonatal lupus are born with skin rash, liver problems, and low blood counts and may develop heart problems.